gedaipek/TechHive_Global_Project/README.md

 Insights and recommendations are provided on the following key areas:

 - **Sales Trends and Growth Rates:** Evaluating historical sales patterns globally and by region, focusing on revenue, order volume, and average order value.
-- **Key Product Performance:** An analysis of various of product lines to understand their impact on revenue and their association with product returns.
+- **Key Product Performance:** An analysis of various of product lines to understand their impacts on revenue
 - **Loyalty Program Performance:** Evaluating the impact of the loyalty program on customer retention and sales.
 - **Regional Comparisons:** Comparing performance across regions in terms of sales and order volume.